 This method involves placing termite food near the infected environment.
 The bait consists of cardboard or paper that’s been soaked in a poisonous formula that will kill the insects.
 Although it’s slow acting, this makes it more effective.
 This is because it allows enough time to pass for numerous termites to seek out the food out and take it back to their nest.
 Ideally, a piece of this poisonous cardboard or paper food will find itself in front of the Queen.
 And once the Queen is dead, the colony will not survive.

 The liquid approach involves the use of chemicals.
 These are doused around the infected area of the property.
 The idea is that the chemical will stop termites from re-entering if they’ve left it.
 And will block any insects still in the property from leaving it.
 This leads to them all eventually dying.

 There are ways you can do it yourself, but if you are inexperienced, you may not want to waste a lot of money on methods that might prove to be ineffective.
-In the long run, it is better to hire a professional team who know what they are doing.
-Professional pest removal teams have the experience and skills to deal with a termite infestation properly.
+In the long run, it is better to hire a professional team who know how to deal with all kinds of pests.
+From London & beyond professional pest removal teams have the experience and skills to deal with a termite infestation properly.
 They will be able to assess whether the signs you have are signs of termites.
 They will also be able to suggest a suitable way of dealing with them.